Bune Information

 Meet The Duchess of Death, Riches & Eloquence

-Beneath the rich tapestry of myth and shadows of the hidden, there’s a deity figure as powerful as She is easy to work with: Bune.
+Within the darkness of myth and shadows of the hidden, there’s a deity figure as powerful as She is easy to work with: Bune.

 bune duchess of death riches and eloquenceA grand duchess in the ‘infernal’ hierarchy, Her name is forefront among those who seek both literal and figurative treasures, knowledge, wit, charisma and insight into the whispers of the past.

-Her lore is as captivating as it is complex, entwining Her presence through centuries as a guardian of graves, wealth-bringer, master of the necromantic arts, and a muse for the articulate.
+Her lore is as fascinating as it is complex, with Her presence seen through centuries as a guardian of graves, wealth-bringer, master of the necromantic arts, and a muse for the articulate.

-Bune, a shape-shifting patroness with a dragon’s might and a sage’s wisdom, straddles the worlds of the living and the dead, promising abundance and acumen to those who dare to walk Her path.
+Bune, a shape-shifting patroness with a dragon’s might and a sage’s wisdom, straddles the liminal spaces between living and dead, promising abundance and acumen to those who walk Her path.

-This page is a look into the multifarious persona of Lady Bune — an exploration of Her historic enigma, Her portrayal across cultures, and Her role in contemporary spiritual practices.
+This page is a look into the many different persona of Lady Bune — an exploration of Her historic enigma, Her portrayal across cultures, and Her role in contemporary spiritual practices.

 This is the realm of Queen Bune, where ancient texts and modern interpretations paint a portrait of a being as benevolent as She is misunderstood, and as powerful as She is generous.